abdelkimo/or-tools/doc_sources/MANUAL/source/manual/utilities/logging.rst

   ..  code-block:: c++

       VLOG(2) << "This information is too detailed for you to see with you log level...";

   We rarely (understand never) go over level 4.

 There is also a conditional logging: ``LOG_IF(severity, condition)`` and for debugging ``DLOG_IF(severity, condition)`` that vanishes when ``NDEBUG`` is defined.

-A little word of advice.
+..  warning:: A little word of advice.

     When logging is allowed, you create each time a logging object so this can be costly.
     When logging is disallowed, you don't pay anything.